-Enjoy this playlist as you celebrate God’s good creation on your own or with your family.
+Enjoy these resources as you celebrate God’s good creation on your own or with your family.

 Play, Learn, and Give Back with FreeRice: Freerice is easy – all you have to do is play!
 For every question answered correctly, sponsors donate the cash equivalent of five grains of rice.
 The money goes to work where it’s needed most – saving and changing lives around the world.